 821 United Nations Plaza, 4th Floor

 Washington, D.C.
 20008, U.S.A.

 We do not deal with customs regulations in this office, but you can contact the U.S. Bureau of Customs and Border Protection for more information.

-Please note that each state has its own sets of law and regulations in terms of setting up a new office, it will be best for you to visit the web pages of each respective States: http://www.state.XX.us (XX stands for States abbreviation, e.g. California is CA, New York is NY etc.)
+Please note that each state has its own sets of law and regulations in terms of setting up a new office, so it will be best for you to visit the websites of each respective state.
+You can find a state’s site by going to http://www.state.XX.us in which XX is the two-letter abbreviation for the state (e.g. California is CA, New York is NY).